🩺

 Missoula College is the two-year unit of the University of Montana, providing occupational and technical education across 40 programs.
 It offers associate degrees and certificates in high-demand fields like healthcare, industrial technology, and business.

 The average medical assistant in Montana earns around $38,270 per year, with experienced professionals earning significantly more.
-Job growth in this field is projected at 14% over the next decade.
+Job growth in this field is projected at 14% over the next decade, making it a strong career choice for job security and long-term earning potential.